Some hints for storage, tech, maintenance, and more

 With space at a premium, consider the following tricks:

 - Living room.
 Where’s the remote control?
-You’ll know if you apply a Velcro patch to the back of the remote and another to the surface of your choice.
+You’ll know if you apply a Velcro patch to the back of the remote and another to the surface of your choice. [wcm_restrict]Storage can be increased by installing drawers under your surfaces.
+These can hold things like keys, sunglasses, stationary or other small items.[/wcm_restrict]

 - Bathroom.
 Shoe nets in the shower?
 You bet.
 They provide plenty of pockets for cosmetics, and shower rods can return the favor by providing shoe storage.
 Command strips can be stuck to walls, then used to hold everything from toothbrush holders to small shelves.